mpv-player/mpv/DOCS/man/options.rst

 ``--zimg-fast=<yes|no>``
-    Allow optimizations that help with performance, but reduce quality (default: no).
+    Allow optimizations that help with performance, but reduce quality (default: yes).
 Currently, this may simplify gamma conversion operations.

 Audio Resampler